Updated: Jan 28

 In the Seeking Alpha article highlighted above, a metric based on the ratio of RCD/RHS is derived and used to understand generally how the companies which are producing discretionary goods and services are faring in comparison to the companies which are producing essential products and services.
 From this metric, a certain moving average value is obtained and the metric is compared against this moving average value to determine the trend characteristics of the metric.
 For instance, if the ratio of RCD/RHS falls below the moving average value, it could be a bearish sign as it could signify a considerable drop of consumer spending in discretionary products/services as compared to essential products/services.
 Similarly, if the ratio of RCD/RHS rises above the moving average value, it could be a bullish sign as it could signify a considerable rise of consumer spending in discretionary products/services as compared to essential products/services.

-To give a little bit of visual context on how this could look like, here is a graph comparing the ratio of RCD/RHS value against its 70-day moving average for the ratio of RCD/RHS for the period from Nov 06 to now.
+To give a little bit of visual context on how this could look like, here is a graph comparing the ratio of RCD/RHS value against its 70-day moving average for the ratio of RCD/RHS for the period from Nov 06 till now.

 The green line represents the ratio of RCD/RHS, while the yellow line represents the 70-day moving average for the ratio of RCD/RHS.
 Please take note that I choose a 70-day moving average as it seems to give me the best results out of the other durations (eg. 100 days, 50 days etc).